 In New York City, when the setting sun aligns perfectly with Manhattan's grid-patterned streets, it creates a picturesque effect where the north and south sides of the city's cross streets are basked in the sun's light.

 The phenomenon, dubbed "Manhattanhenge," occurs twice a year with the full sun, and twice a year with the half sun, depending on weather conditions.
 The dates vary each year, but they typically fall in May and July.
-In 2014, it occurs on May 29 and July 12.
+In 2015, it occurs on May 29, May 30, July 12 and July 13.
+(The half sun will be visible along the grid-patterened streets on May 29 and July 13, and the full sun will be visible on May 30 and July 12.)

 During the full Manhattanhenge, as the setting sun lines up with the city streets, the entire orb appears on the horizon.
 With the half sunsets, as the name implies, half of the sun appears above the horizon, and the other half below.